The Blood Sisters (TV series): Cast and characters

 In The Blood Sisters, the story revolves around nine characters who appear in almost every scene.
 They are the triplets Erika, Carrie and Agatha, separated as infants, who reunite under the most complicated circumstances, and are embroiled in strife and conflicts with one another.

 The 3 love interests are Samuel a successful doctor in love with Erika; Rainier, Greg's illegitimate son, and Agatha's lover; Tonyo, Erika's best friend in love with Carrie.

-Three characters create the hostility in the story arcs: Andrea, Rocco, Fabian, and Greg.
-Andrea is the triplets' cousin who wants to usurp all the Bermudezes wealth; Rocco is Fabian's abandoned son who seeks vengeance on his father; Fabian merciless Syndicate leader who despises his son's deformed face; and Greg a ruthless Syndicate underboss that manhunting a person stole a ledger.
+Five characters create the hostility in the story arcs: Agatha, Andrea, Rocco, Fabian, and Greg.
+Agatha is the triplet who is cunning and evil; Andrea is the triplets' cousin who wants to usurp all the Bermudezes' wealth; Rocco is Fabian's abandoned son who seeks vengeance on his father; Fabian is a merciless syndicate leader who despises his son's deformed face; and Greg is a ruthless syndicate underboss that manhunting a person stole a ledger.

 Six other characters incite the ensuing conflicts: Debbie is the triplets’ mother who loses them midway in the series when she learns she is not their biological mother.
 She blames her loss and unhappiness on Adele, directing her anger towards her throughout.
 Adele is the triplets’ biological mother whose poor life decisions is the root of the conflict in the story.
 Equally to blame is Norman, the triplets’ biological father.
 His deceit adversely impacts everyone's lives.
 Rosemarie is the Bermudez matriarch, driven by greed and power, destroying lives without any moral conscience.
 Sahara is Rocco's sister, loyal only to her brother, and despises Agatha.
 Greg is Rocco's half brother, the ruthless son of Patron.
 Together with his father, their goal is to eliminate Erika who they blame for their downfall.